 I always think it’s amazing that no matter how many times I hear the Christmas story preached from Luke’s gospel, I can appreciate something new that God wants to impress upon my heart.

 Some Christmas Eve services will also include a live nativity which kids will love as well.
 If you’re fortunate to have a live nativity nearby with camels and donkeys…you don’t want to miss it!

 A Christmas Eve box can include any items you’d like, and you may have seen this idea circulating on social media over the last few years.

 The idea is to make up a special box filled with gifts that you can enjoy together as a family on Christmas Eve.
-You could include pajamas, popcorn, a Christmas movie, and anything else that your kids would enjoy.
+You could include things like pajamas, popcorn, a family devotional, a Christmas movie, and anything else that your kids would enjoy.

 There are many Christmas movies you could choose from which focus on the gift of Jesus himself, including the ones pictured below.

 Read next: Gifts for the Woman Who Wants Nothing (that she’ll actually love)

 #4.
 Find Jesus!
 (Literally)

 This is a fun and meaningful idea from Marie at Just Plain Living.
 Her family’s tradition is to stage the Nativity scene at the beginning of Advent and use the figures to act out the events leading up to Jesus’ birth.

 On the first Sunday of Advent, the Creche is displayed, then the family, then the shepherds so that everyone is ready and waiting the last week of Advent.
 The Child is put in the scene on Christmas Eve by the youngest child in the family.